jjkjiang/domserver-ami/Readme.md

 Once you've set up boto3, you just need to run the `createami.py` script.
 When it finishes it will print out the AMI ID.
 That's it!

+Note that this process may take 20+ minutes to run.

 You may want to edit the `createami.py` file to specify your AWS region and base ami to start from.
 See comments in the file.